Education (B.A.)

 - GOAL THREE.
 Our students understand how students develop and learn; treat students equitably and work diligently to help each student reach their potential; and create and maintain an atmosphere conducive to learning.

-- GOAL SIX.
+- GOAL FOUR.
 Our students make well-reasoned choices and decisions within the complex and demanding conditions of teaching.
 They analyze the effects of their actions and make appropriate changes.
 They consider the moral and philosophical implications of educational decisions.
 They improve their practice by reflecting on their own experience, observing others, seeking advice and drawing upon educational research and scholarship.

-- GOAL SEVEN.
+- GOAL FIVE.
 Our students assess the relative merits of educational reform efforts and determine their appropriateness to the classroom, school and broader societal contexts in which teaching and learning occur.
 They develop and articulate their own conceptual and philosophical perspective on teaching and learning based on professional experience and current theories and research in education.
 They understand the nature of educational change, the teacher's role in the change process, and are willing to take risks as advocates for the benefit of students, teachers, and the profession.

-- GOAL EIGHT.
+- GOAL SIX.
 Our students are active members of learning and professional communities.
 They work with colleagues to enhance their own teaching, learning and professional development, and work collaboratively with students, peers, and community members to create and contribute to effective learning environments.